rockdaboot/wget2/docs/wget2_manual.md

   With --progress=bar, there are currently two possible parameters, force and noscroll.

-  When the output is not a TTY, the progress bar always falls back to "dot", even if --progress=bar was passed to Wget during invokation.
+  When the output is not a TTY, the progress bar always falls back to "dot", even if --progress=bar was passed to Wget2 during invokation.
 This behaviour can be overridden and the "bar" output forced by using the "force" parameter as --progress=bar:force.

   By default, the bar style progress bar scroll the name of the file from left to right for the file being downloaded if the filename exceeds the maximum length allotted for its display.
 In certain cases, such as with --progress=bar:force, one may not want the scrolling filename in the progress bar.
-By passing the "noscroll" parameter, Wget can be forced to display as much of the filename as possible without scrolling through it.
+By passing the "noscroll" parameter, Wget2 can be forced to display as much of the filename as possible without scrolling through it.

   Note that you can set the default style using the "progress" command in .wgetrc.
 That setting may be overridden from the command line.
 For example, to force the bar output without scrolling, use